Hart has 34 saves in Flyers’ 4-1 win over Bruins

-Hart is 11 days shy of his 22nd birthday in becoming the youngest goalie in Flyers history to win a playoff game.
 Michael Raffl had a goal and assist, while Nate Thompson, Philippe Myers and Scott Laughton also scored for the Flyers.

-With 16 teams competing in best-of-five elimination series, the top four teams in each conference are playing a round-robin series to determine seeding entering the first round of the playoffs.
-Philadelphia finished fourth in the Eastern Conference standings, and the Bruins first.
+Hart, 11 days shy of his 22nd birthday, became the youngest goalie in Flyers history to win a playoff game.

+“Once you get out there and start playing, the game really slows down,” said Hart, who picked up from where he left off after closing the season going 9-2 and allowing just 21 goals.

+“He doesn’t look 21 to me,” Thompson said of Hart.
+“He’s pretty poised and off the ice he carries himself well beyond his years.
+A true pro.
+He’s our backbone back there.”

 Chris Wagner scored for the Bruins, who came out flat and were without starting goalie Tuukka Rask, who was deemed unfit to play.